European shares stride into May as earnings power gains

 "The main reason why we are optimistic is because European companies are extremely well plugged in to benefit from the global reflation story, from China and US growth picking up."

+It fuelled a 0.5 percent rise in Europe's oil and gas sector index, which handily outperformed other sectors.
+Banks were up 0.3 percent.

-Fund manager Aberdeen gained 4.3 percent after its first-half results added to signs of fightback by active fund managers against the passive tracker funds eroding their market share.
+Fund manager Aberdeen gained 2.9 percent after its first-half results added to signs of fight back from active fund managers against the passive tracker funds eroding their market share.

 The pace of outflows from Aberdeen's funds slowed slightly and revenues rose 10.6 percent thanks to market gains and cost cuts.